 The short answer is everybody: CRMs fit a wide range of budgets (with Insightly and Zoho even providing free editions for small businesses) and can be heavily customized.
 You can make use of a CRM whether you’re a solo realtor, a 4-person bakery, or a 10-member sales team at a regional paper supply company.

-The long answer is that a CRM is ideal for anyone who wants to manage leads better and faster, and doesn’t mind taking some time to set it up, train their employees, and potentially spend some money.
-A beginner-to-intermediate CRM like Insightly will take about a day to master and set up, and cost $12 – $20 per user per month for full functionality.
+A CRM is ideal for anyone who wants to manage leads better and faster and who doesn’t mind taking some time to set it up, train their employees, and potentially spend some money.
+A beginner-to-intermediate CRM like Insightly takes about a day to master and set up, and starts at $29 per user per month for full functionality.
+Click here to read our Insightly setup guide.

 How Does a CRM Work?
 The Basics